DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 Every consecutive import of a ship with the same name will overwrite the previous import.
 Outfitting links that don't contain a name for the ship and will be named like this:
 "Anaconda (Imported)"

+#### Journals
+To load one or multiple journal logs select "Ship" / "Load journal..." from the menu, navigate to the directory that contains the journals.

 ## Information for programmers
 You can find more information [here](https://github.com/Thurion/shield_tester).